 - Always Have an Escape Plan: If you have the ability to drive, tell your friends that you will meet them wherever you have planned to go.
 Particularly if you think they will be under the influence or using drugs, you do not want to be in the car with them.
 If that is not an option, call your parents or a trusted adult to come and get you.
 In fact, it is not a bad idea to have them standing by waiting for your call.

 - Be a Leader and Stand Up for What You Believe: Do not underestimate your own ability to influence those around you.
 You can have just as powerful of a voice with them.
 Especially if they are truly your friends, they will respect your opinions as well.
 Use your influence for good.
 Imagine the harm that your friends are causing for themselves and stand up to them for them.

 Why do you always have to do what they want to do?
 You have good ideas for fun things to do, too.
 Try and initiate your own activities.
 That will give you more control over where you are going and how you are spending time together.
 Besides, offering fun ideas to do things may be just the thing your friends or peers needed to escape the temptation for abuse themselves.
 Many bad decisions, especially for young people, are bred out of boredom and a lack of good options for passing the time.
 Take the time to come up with good options and fun ideas that you and your friends can enjoy.

 Peer pressure is not easy, but there are options!
 Remember that avoiding peer pressure is not just about you.
 The decision to say no and be an example of resolve may be exactly what your friends needed to see in order to make wise decisions for themselves.
 You are not just saving your own life, but potentially the lives of those you love and those closest to you.

-If you or a loved is struggling with drug or alcohol abuse or are looking for more advise on how to overcome peer pressure, contact our addiction treatment center in New Jersey on our 24-hour helpline, no matter where you are.
+If you or a loved one is struggling with drug or alcohol abuse or are looking for more advice on how to overcome peer pressure, contact our addiction treatment center in New Jersey on our 24-hour helpline, no matter where you are.